 Ensure you fully charge your hearing aids before first use and charge them every night.
-In this way, you ensure that you start your day with fully charged hearing aids.
+That ensures you start your day with fully charged hearing aids.

 If your hearing aid's battery is completely drained, the normal charging time is: